From outdated to trust-building online store

 I selected a flexible Prestashop theme that could be adapted for other brand sites without looking identical, while keeping the same core principles: visual impact and trust as the main drivers.

-This project wasn’t glamorous — the website existed more as a trust anchor than a true sales channel — but it was the first time I truly connected branding, design, and marketing into one experience.
-Working within tight constraints, I learned that a website is never “just a template.”
-It’s a system that requires strategy, structure, and a user perspective to meet business goals.
-Today, I see the flaws in that early work, but also recognise it as the moment I stopped treating design as a hobby and began building my career for real.
+This project wasn’t glamorous — the website existed more as a trust anchor than a true sales channel — but it was the first time I truly connected branding, design, and marketing into one experience, as an intern responsible for end-to-end websites as a marketer professional.
+Working within a bunch of tight constraints, I learned that a website is never “just a template.”
+It’s a system that requires strategy, structure, and a user perspective to meet user needs and business goals.
+Today, I see the several flaws in that early work, but also recognise it as the moment I stopped treating design as a hobby and began building my career for real.